vpc-ccg/sedef/README.md

 grep Memory out/log/*.log | awk '{if($3>m)m=$3}END{print m}'
 ```

-Then use `sedef-align` to bucket the files for the optimal parallel alignment, and
+Then use `sedef-align` to bucket the files for the optimal parallel alignment.
-afterwards run the whole alignment:
+Afterwards, start the whole alignment:
 ```bash
 # First bucket the reads into 1000 bins
 mkdir -p out/bins